neilenns/clearancelab/DEVELOPMENT.md

 | `MONGO_DB_NAME`              | Name of the database with the development data.         | `clearancelab`           |
 | `API_BASE_URL`               | Address of the api server, accessed by the web project. | `http://localhost:4503/` |

+Auth0 is disabled by default.
+To enable it, create a file called `devcontainer.env.override` in the `./devcontainer/` folder and set the `DISABLE_AUTH` variable to `false`.
+When adding a .override file, you must reopen the devcontainer for the changes to take effect.

-Auth0 is enabled by default.
-To disable it, set the `DISABLE_AUTH` variable to `true`.
-For Auth0 to work on the API server, the following variables must be set:
+For Auth0 to work on the API server, the following variables must be set, either via a `.env.local` file in the `apps/api` folder or in the `devcontainer.env.override` file:

 | Variable         | Description                                     |
 | ---------------- | ----------------------------------------------- |